Red Hen Publications

 Lucius Malfoy is not the kind of man to pour his soul out to a diary.
 But it is possible that he might have gotten into a dialog with the Diary Revenant.
 And he might have been careless enough to take the Revenant at its word.
 Tom is very persuasive.

 We don’t know what the Revenant might have told him.
-All we know for sure is that at some point, either when he was first given the Diary in 1981, or at some point afterwards, he had been informed that if someone got the Diary into the hands of a student bound for Hogwarts, the Chamber of Secrets would be opened and all hell would break loose.
+All we know for sure is that at some point, either when he was first given the Diary in 1981, or at some point afterwards, he had been informed that if someone got the Diary into the hands of an agent bound for Hogwarts, the Chamber of Secrets would be opened and all hell would break loose.
 Pharnabazus could possibly be right and Lucius always had intended to give the diary to Ginny Weasley.
 But Harry’s stack of books were the first ones that were put into her cauldron where the Diary was later found, and I still suspect that Dobby would not have got his pillowslip in such a twist unless the primary threat was to Harry Potter.

 For that matter, what was Dobby lurking around Privet Drive for, anyway, unless he had been ordered to keep an eye on Potter?